LogtalkDotOrg/logtalk3/contributions/xml_parser/NOTES.md

 	http://www.binding-time.co.uk/xmlpl.html

-To load this XML parser and for sample queries, please see the SCRIPT file.
+To load this XML parser and for sample queries, please see the `SCRIPT.txt` file.

-For a detailed description of this XML parser, please see the comments in the "xml.lgt" source file or convert the automatically generated documentation to HTML or PDF.
+For a detailed description of this XML parser, please see the comments in the `xml.lgt` source file or convert the automatically generated documentation to HTML or PDF.

 See the copyright and license information on the contributed files for